GaoRy-127/wgauss/README.md

 Making Normal Gauss Random variable
 <br/><br/>

-## Bad point of using "randn" on matlab
+## Problem of using "randn" on matlab
-If you use _randn_ to making normal random variable, that will be half success.
+If you use _randn_ to making normal random variable, that will be only half success.
 Because _randn_ can't create a matrix with a mean of exact 0 and a standard deviation of exact 1.
 Also, it is inconvenient to make variable that has mean and deviation that we want.
 <br/><br/>

 ## Basic Idea
-To solve the problems above, We can transform variable that made by _randn_.
+To solve the problems above, We can simply transform variable that made by _randn_.
 <br/><br/>

 ## Discription